 Back in Duluth after a decade, Glumac spent three years as President of the Iron Mining Association of Minnesota before departing in 2000 to shepherd the Great Lakes Aquarium through its first years of operation, as President.
 In 2002, she founded Glumac Executive Enterprise and continues to work as a consultant on communications, public affairs, community outreach, and organizational development.
 Glumac has also served on the boards of health, education, and environmental organizations (including eight years with the Bell Museum).

 Along the way, a private writing habit went public: Glumac’s 2014 collection of poetry, A Skim of Ice on Still Water, was nominated for a Northeastern Minnesota Book Award.
 Asked to pick a favorite job from her wildly diverse resume, Glumac unsurprisingly notes that what she's most enjoyed over her career has been “taking on new challenges and pushing myself beyond my comfort zone.”

 issues.
 But don't stop there. . . .

 public decision-making process."

 You've had such a varied and interesting career path: What do you see as the through line?
 What skills learned at the U were most helpful?

 My English degree reinforced the power of harnessing words to communicate effectively, to create shared meaning with an audience.
-Studying literature to capture the nuances of meaning gave me skills that transferred into being able to study complicated or complex topics and translate them into messages for policymakers and the public, who need accurate and understandable information to participate in our public decision-making process.
+Studying literature to capture the nuances of meaning gave me the skills to be able to study complicated or complex topics and translate them into messages for policymakers and the public, who need accurate and understandable information to participate in our public decision-making process.